OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 ## References

-[Include a list of academic and professional sources you cited in your report, using an appropriate citation format to ensure clarity and proper attribution.]
+>Include a list of academic and professional sources you cited in your report, using an appropriate citation format to ensure clarity and proper attribution.

+- [1]

+- [2]

+- [3] Buntain, C.; Golbeck, J. Identifying social roles in reddit using network structure.
+In Proceedings of the 23rd International Conference on World Wide Web, Seoul, Republic of Korea, 7–11 April 2014; pp. 615–620.* * doi:10.1145/2567948.2579231 * *

+- [4] Samridh Prasad, reddit-analysis, (2019), GitHub repository, https://github.com/samridhprasad/reddit-analysis